Will-Griffiths-Ireland/Memoria/README.md

 A suite of final tests were performed once I felt the application was code complete.
-These are based around the end to end player journey
+These are based around the end to end player journey as a new and returning player.

 1. Verify that intro screen displays correctly and interaction is successful